 What’s the difference between starch, fiber, and sugar?

 Here’s the technical difference between them:

-- Starches: odorless, tasteless complex carbohydrates, occurring in plant tissue and chiefly from cereals and potatoes.
+- Starch: odorless, tasteless complex carbohydrates, occurring in plant tissue and chiefly from cereals and potatoes.
 Think of what a raw potato, corn or unripe banana tastes like.

 In general we want to keep fiber high and sugar low and we can do this by choosing whole foods.
 The recommended daily fiber intake is 25 grams for women and 38 grams for men.
 At the age of 50 your daily fiber needs drop to 21 grams for women and 30 grams for men.
 Sugar can be tricky though, and isn’t simply black and white because different sources of sugar have different effects on our bodies due to their varying rates in breakdown and absorption.
 For example, the sugar in a soda is broken down much quicker than an apple with it’s skin on, therefore, both cannot be considered equal.
 It is important to choose complex carbohydrates as part of a heart healthy diet.

 The glycemic index is a scoring system that ranks carbohydrates on a scale from 0 to 100 to help manage blood sugar levels.
 This Glycemic Index (GI) score indicates how quickly carbohydrates are digested and absorbed into the bloodstream.
 The higher the GI number, the sharper, more immediate rise in blood sugar.
 Pure glucose, which is a simple sugar, equals 100 on the GI scale.